cincuranet/blog/_posts/2014-06-12-233464-targeting-more-frameworks-with-one-csproj.md

 When I'm not sure what should go into `TargetFrameworkVersion` and `TargetFrameworkProfile` I just copy the values from fresh project. ;)

 Obvious trick.
-Hope it helps you to lower the amount of "manual labor" you need to do when targetting multiple frameworks.
+Hope it helps you to lower the amount of "manual labor" you need to do when targeting multiple frameworks.

 [1]: http://www.firebirdsql.org/en/net-provider/
 [2]: http://msdn.com/ef